Day Trips East of San Francisco

 Oakland

-Oakland’s food scene rivals San Francisco’s at half the price.
+Oakland’s food scene matches San Francisco’s at lower prices.
 Jack London Square is the waterfront anchor.
-Lake Merritt — a tidal lagoon surrounded by a necklace of parks — is the city’s living room.
-The Oakland Museum of California is underrated and excellent.
-Neighborhoods like Temescal and Rockridge serve up some of the best diverse dining in the Bay Area.
+Lake Merritt is a tidal lagoon ringed by parks at the center of the city.
+The Oakland Museum of California is excellent.
+Temescal and Rockridge are the two restaurant blocks worth planning a trip around.

 🍁 Food Scene 🏞 Lake Merritt 🏛 Museums 🎵 Live Music

 Local tip: Take BART to 19th Street Oakland for Uptown and Lake Merritt, or Rockridge for boutique shopping and restaurants.
-The Oakland First Friday street festival (first Friday of each month on Telegraph Ave) is incredible.
-Swan’s Market food hall is a hidden gem.
+Oakland First Friday on Telegraph Ave is worth planning a trip around.
+Swan’s Market food hall on 9th and Washington is the downtown stop.

 🚗 1 hour